Microsoft account

-A Microsoft account or MSA (previously known as Microsoft Passport, .NET Passport, and Windows Live ID) is a single sign-on personal user account for Microsoft customers to log in to consumer Microsoft services (like Outlook.com), devices running on one of Microsoft's current operating systems (e.g. Microsoft Windows computers and tablets, Xbox consoles), and Microsoft application software (e.g. Microsoft Office, Microsoft Teams).
+A Microsoft account (MSA; previously known as Microsoft Passport, .NET Passport, and Windows Live ID) is a single sign-on personal user account for Microsoft customers to log in to consumer Microsoft services (like Outlook.com), devices running on one of Microsoft's current operating systems (e.g. Microsoft Windows computers and tablets, Xbox consoles), and Microsoft application software (e.g. Microsoft Office, Microsoft Teams).

 Overview

-Microsoft account allows users to sign into websites that support this service using a single set of credentials - these usernames are in the same form as an email address.
-Microsoft account offers a user two different methods for creating an account:
+A Microsoft account allows users to sign into websites that support this service using a single set of credentials - these usernames are in the same form as an email address.
+There are two different methods for creating an account: